-Credit is granted on the basis of the individual customer's financial situation with regard to the ability and attitude to repay the loan, as well as on collaterals.
+Credit is granted based on the individual customer's financial situation with regard to the ability and attitude to repay the loan, as well as on collaterals.
 As a general rule, credit is not granted solely on the basis of collateral.